ptarmiganlabs/butler-sos-docs/content/en/docs/Overview/_index.md

 ## Qlik Sense + DevOps = SenseOps

-Butler SenseOps Stats ("Butler SOS") is a DevOps monitoring tool for [Qlik Sense](https://www.qlik.com/us/products/qlik-sense).
+Butler SenseOps Stats ("Butler SOS") is a monitoring tool for [Qlik Sense](https://www.qlik.com/us/products/qlik-sense), built with DevOps workflows in mind.

-It publishes operational, close to real-time Qlik Sense Enterprise metrics to [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) and  [MQTT](https://en.wikipedia.org/wiki/MQTT), from where it can be charted using tools like Grafana or acted on by downstream systems that listen to the MQTT topics used by Butler SOS.
+It publishes operational, close to real-time Qlik Sense Enterprise metrics to [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) and  [MQTT](https://en.wikipedia.org/wiki/MQTT), from where it can be charted using tools like [Grafana](https://grafana.com/) or acted on by downstream systems that listen to the MQTT topics used by Butler SOS.

 Butler SOS gathers operational metrics from several sources, including the [Sense healthcheck API](https://help.qlik.com/en-US/sense-developer/June2019/Subsystems/EngineAPI/Content/Sense_EngineAPI/GettingSystemInformation/HealthCheckStatus.htm) and [Session API](https://help.qlik.com/en-US/sense-developer/June2019/Subsystems/ProxyServiceAPI/Content/Sense_ProxyServiceAPI/ProxyServiceAPI-Session-Module-API.htm).
 It also pulls log events from [Sense's Postgres logging database](https://help.qlik.com/en-US/sense/June2019/Subsystems/PlanningQlikSenseDeployments/Content/Sense_Deployment/Qlik-Logging-Service.htm), and forwards these to InfluxDB and MQTT.

 ## Do I really need a tool like this?

-Let's say you are somehow involved in (or maybe even responsible for!) your company's Qlik Sense environemnt.
+Let's say you are somehow involved in (or maybe even responsible for) your company's Qlik Sense environemnt.

 Let's also assume you have more than 5-10 users in your Sense environment.
 Maybe you even have business critical data in your Sense apps.